doukutsu-rs/doukutsu-rs/README.md

 ![cs+](https://i.imgur.com/DIlz4eo.jpg)

-#### why rust, it's a hipster language lol

-The project is a result of me wanting to build something in a new programming language for memes.

-I had an idea of writing my own CS engine long time before and I would've very likely picked C++17/20 and SDL2, but after all I've picked Rust instead because it seemed quite interesting for me.

-Would 90% of end-users running this thing care about the programming language software was written in?
-After all who tf cares if the performance is the same (and maybe a slightly better), but you also get a lot of various benefits?

 #### Credits

 - Studio Pixel for Cave Story
 - [Cave Story Tribute Site](https://cavestory.org) - for LOTS of useful resources related to the game.
-- [Clownacy for CSE2](https://github.com/Clownacy/CSE2) - some game logic reference / mutual help in reverse engineering bitfields and other shit.
+- [Clownacy/Cucky for CSE2](https://github.com/Clownacy/CSE2) - some game logic reference / mutual help in reverse engineering bitfields and other shit.
-- [LunarLambda for organism](https://gitdab.com/LunarLambda/organism) - for reimplementing Organya in Rust, which is used by us as `.org` playback engine.
+- [LunarLambda for organism](https://gitdab.com/LunarLambda/organism) - which is being used by us as `.org` playback engine.